Biden says it's 'good news' the shutdown was averted but blames House GOP for 'manufactured crisis'

 President Joe Biden is hoping the rest of the country would see things the same way.
 It’s a murky proposition at a time of extreme political polarization, with many Americans dug into their partisan corners regardless of the facts of the matter.

 With a deadline looming, Congress on Saturday approved a short-term funding bill to keep federal agencies open through Nov.
-17, and sent the measure to Biden to sign.
+17, and Biden quickly signed it.
 Speaker Kevin McCarthy dropped demands for steep spending cuts, but also cut aid for Ukraine.

 In a statement, Biden said the bill was “good news for the American people.”